STScI-MIRI/MIRI-Pixel-DB/README.md

 Welcome to the code respository for the MIRI Pixel Database!
 This work uses the postgresql database technology, and it uses the sqlalchemy python package to interface with postgresql.

+One of the principal challenges of operating the Mid-Infrared Instrument (MIRI) onboard the James Webb Space Telescope (JWST) will lie in creating accurate calibrations of the non-ideal and complex behaviours of the MIRI detectors.
+In preparation for this challenge, we have constructed a database to house MIRI calibration data, allowing analysts to query individual pixels on the MIRI detectors, and corresponding pixel ramps, for every image taken for MIRI calibration exposures.
+Such a database will allow the MIRI instrument team to work more effectively in characterizing detector effects that we have neither fully understood yet nor found robust solutions for correction.
+Additionally, this database would allow future development of new data-driven/machine learning-based calibration strategies.
+By utilizing the latest in cloud computing and database technologies, our database will provide instrument analysts with quick and easy access to calibration data.
+Currently in a prototyping stage, the MIRI Pixel Database can become a powerful tool for observing trends and monitoring our detectors’ health, with the potential to minimize the time required for dedicated calibration observations.

 ## Database Architecture
 A UML diagram of the MIRI Pixel DB can be found in this repository - see `miri_pixel_db_uml.png`.
 This diagram was generated with code found in the `MIRI_pixel_BD.ipynb` under the "Generate UML Diagram for MIRI Pixel DB" section.